Hi Guys! If you’re here, it’s likely because you found your way here from my YouTube video I posted called:

 “How I Got Into USC’s Screenwriting MFA Program” (You can watch it here.)

 But that’s not all.
 I also wanted to share my actual writing sample documents with you guys.
 So here they are!
-The original documents that made up my USC writing sample as well as some additional downloadable PDF files.
+The original documents that made up my USC writing sample as well as some additional downloadable PDF files are below.

 MY USC WRITING SAMPLE DOCUMENTS